Quansight-Labs/ndindex/docs/indexing-guide/slices.md

    controversial.
 For many people reading this, the notion that 0-based indexing is superior has been preached as irreproachable gospel.
-I encourage you to open your mind and try to unlearn what you have been taught and take a fresh view of the matter (or don't.
-These are just my opinions after all, and none of it changes the fact that Python is what it is and isn't going to change).
+I encourage you to open your mind and try to unlearn what you have been taught and take a fresh view of the matter.
+(Or don't.
+These are just my opinions after all, and none of it changes the fact that Python is what it is and isn't going to change.)

    0-based indexing certainly has its uses.
 In C, where an index is literally a syntactic macro for adding two pointers, 0-based indexing makes sense,